barryclark/jekyll-now/_posts/2016-2-11-constexpr in C++ with assembly.md

 ---
 layout: post
-title: Quick overview of constexpr in C++ with assembly
+title: constexpr in C++ with assembly
 ---

 In this tutorial, I explain the main purpose of "constexpr" in C++.
 In order to understand easily, I use assembly code, generated during the C++ program compilation.